 Take note of the areas where you see these droppings, as this indicates high traffic zones for these pests, and will indicate where an exterminator should focus on removal efforts.

-A sighting of oothecae is a sure bet that you have a roach infestation on your hands.
+A sighting of toothache is a sure bet that you have a roach infestation on your hands.
 These casings are brown in color and oblong in shape.

 A Roach “Odor”

 Roaches actually emit an odor, and it is best described as pungent.
 While you may not notice the scent that a single or a few roaches emit, if larger numbers are inhabiting your home, you will definitely notice the odor.
+Use long island cleaning service to help get rid of that foul smell.
 The smell is musty and oily, and it will become more noticeable and overpowering as the infestation grows.
 A collection of dead roaches can also create a pungent odor, as they put off oleic acid during the decomposition process.

 If you notice any of these signs, it is in your best interest to call a professional suffolk county pest and rodent control company.
 The sooner you call, the better, because even a small infestation can rapidly grow into a big one if left untreated.